uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=sort+-k2.3x+fruits.txt).

-`env -S` takes a whole command line and splits it as a shell would, and its message names an offset - precisely the thing a caret can show instead.
-Because the string holds spaces it is echoed back quoted, and the caret still points inside it.
+`env -S` takes a whole command line and splits it the way a shell would.
+The old message could only quote the offending fragment back at you.
+Note that the string contains spaces, so it is echoed back quoted, and the caret still lands inside the quotes.

 Before: